dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-16-cyberpunk-2077-shard-other.md

 {: .notice--cyberpunk-cyan}

 <div class="cyberpunk-bg cyberpunk-grey">
+<span class="cyberpunk-lightgreen" style="display: inline-block; margin-bottom: 8px;">The Pickup - Can be found in the room next to Royce office.<br>
+The Heisenberg Principle - Can be found on a table in the basement of the building on Rovinj street in Little China, Watson.</span><br>
 It doesn't matter how well you do something, as long as you look good doing it.
 If you're going to blow it, make sure you look like you planned it that way.<br>
 Normally, clothes and looks don't matter in an adventure - in this world, having a leather armor jacket and mirrorshades is a serious consideration.<br>
 Think dangerous; be dangerous.
 Think weak; be weak.<br>